Jaipradhap/dashboard/README.md

 # Getting Started

-Protected Dashboard and its API Demo Task
+Protected Dashboard and its API Demo Task.
-Please check the DEMO Video Link: https://youtu.be/H6PjdnGjwwk
+Please check the DEMO Video in the above Demo Folder.

-## To develop protected Single-Page Application that
+## To develop protected Single-Page Application

--Authorizes the user by login and password using API -Displays exam result received from authenticated API -Allows to log out
+Authorizes the user by login and password using API.
+Displays exam result received from authenticated API.
+Allows to log out.

 ## Project Structure and Execution Steps